 So, keep extraneous decisions to a minimum by getting up at the same time, eating the same, and setting a specific schedule, and your brain will have more time and energy for creation.

-04. You’re setting 8 hour goals, not creative goals
+04. You’re setting eight-hour goals, not creative goals

-Any creative knows that works expands to fill the time allotted.
-A ten minute task can take two hours if two hours is what you have got.
+Any creative knows that work expands to fill the time allotted.
+A ten-minute task can take two hours if two hours is what you have got.
 This is known as Parkinson’s Law.
 What you will find about many of the greatest creative minds in history is that they made sure their minds and lives were busy, and not always with the creations they are most famous for.
 Most of the time they were not working on their most famous creations.

-If you are lucky enough that you have a creative main job, then consider a hobby that will keep you occupied and your mind fresh.
+If you are lucky enough that you have a creative full-time vocation, then consider a hobby that will keep you occupied and your mind fresh.

 Another parallel theme that you will have seen throughout these little portrayals of daily rituals is that most found ample time for friends and family.
 This socializing is paramount to relaxation and clearer thinking, so always make sure you have time to properly unwind at the end of the day.

 05. You can’t afford to be flexible with your work environment

 A common complaint of the creative is that they need everything just so before they can get down to work.
 The music has to be right, the chair comfortable, and the light just so, but what is common is that people will often work whenever and wherever they can if the ideas are there.